RISC-KC/basic_rv32s/guidelines/development_log.md

    instruction = data[pc[31:2]];
 end
 ```
-The current Instruction Memory code is like this… To change it stepwise per clock… I’ll add a counter.
+The current Instruction Memory code is like this...
+To change it stepwise per clock...
+I’ll add a counter.

 Done.

-I should’ve finished today…
+I should’ve finished today...
-Sigh… tomorrow morning I’ll finish the Debug Interface testbench, and in the afternoon I’ll finish the RV32I46F top module and its testbench.
+Sigh... tomorrow morning I’ll finish the Debug Interface testbench, and in the afternoon I’ll finish the RV32I46F top module and its testbench.

 ### [2025.05.13]

-This way the Debug Interface keeps running even when it’s not used, so I’ll just do the simpler thing… implement it as an add on the current x22 value—by adding a signal in the top module.
+This way the Debug Interface keeps running even when it’s not used, so I’ll just do the simpler thing... implement it as an add on the current x22 value—by adding a signal in the top module.
 And to construct ABADBABE by 12-bit imm ADDIs I’d have to keep adding; that’s cumbersome and inflates the instruction count.
 The Debug_Interface as implemented so far will be redesigned later, so I’m pausing the module and wrapping feat/debug_interface here.
 No need to merge into develop; in cases like this I’m not sure what’s best.
 Given the shape will change a lot, discarding it might be right.